-There is only one tip we can give you about Weslo exercise bikes, and that is – spend a little more money and get a better brand.
+There is one thing we can tell you about Weslo exercise bikes, and that is – they are some of the most affordable exercise equipment around.

 Here is a short list of some the numerous problems users have with Weslo exercise bikes: the cheap heart rate monitors are not accurate (when they work), the fan is very weak, the speakers are tinny and not good quality, the frame feels cheap, the flywheel is noisy, and there are some assembly issues with bolts being hard to tighten.

 Take special note that the warranty coverage is only 90 days long.
 That should give you some idea of what Weslo thinks of the bike’s durability.

 But the most important point to mention is the inevitable wear and tear on the resistance system.
 Reviewers have found that once the belt stretches, the tension is gone and the pedals spin freely (no resistance); hence, no real workout.